ConPaaS-team/conpaas/docs/installation.rst

 *nutshell.vdi* image file which can be used as a virtual hard drive when creating a new appliance on VirtualBox.

 The procedure for creating a new appliance on VirtualBox is quite standard:

 #.
 Name and OS: You choose a custom name for the appliance but use *Linux* and *Ubuntu (64 bit)* for the type and version.

 #.
-Memory size: Since the nutshell runs a significat number of services and requires also some memory for the containers we suggest to choose at least 3 GB of RAM.
+Memory size: Since the Nutshell runs a significant number of services and also requires some memory for the containers, we suggest to choose at least 3 GB of RAM.

 #.
 Hard drive: Select "User an existing virtual hard drive file", browse to the location of the *nutshell.vdi* file generated earlier and press create.